Adrian Tan

-Adrian Tan Gim Hai (born 1966) is a Singaporean lawyer and author.
-Known for writing the Teenage Texbook series of books in the 1980s, he is the current president of the Law Society of Singapore and a partner at TSMP Law Corporation.
+Adrian Tan Gim Hai (4 February 1966 – 8 July 2023) was a Singaporean lawyer and author.
+Known for writing the Teenage Textbook series of books in the 1980s, he was the 27th president of the Law Society of Singapore and a partner at TSMP Law Corporation.
+Of Hainanese descent, Tan was born in Singapore and studied law at the National University of Singapore (NUS).
+While studying at NUS, he would write two novels in the 1980s – The Teenage Textbook and The Teenage Workbook – which would prove to be popular in Singapore.

+He began his law career in 1991 at Drew and Napier, leaving to Stamford Law (now Morgan Lewis Stamford) in 2013 after 22 years of working at Drew and Napier.
+He later left to join TSMP Law Corporation in 2018, and was a member of many boards during this period.
+In 2022, he was appointed the president of the Law Society of Singapore, having previously been with them since 2013.
+In March that same year, he was diagnosed with cancer, and died to it in 2023.

 Early life and education

-Tan was born in Singapore to a Hainanese family.
+Tan was born in Singapore on 4 February 1966 to an ethnic Chinese family of Hainanese descent.
 His parents were both teachers, and he grew up in a Housing Development Board (HDB) flat.

 As a child, Tan attended the Anglo-Chinese School and Hwa Chong Junior College.
+Tan was later conscripted into the army as a writer for Pioneer, the MINDEF magazine.
 After his A-levels, he was offered a teaching scholarship to study English at the University of East Anglia.
 He turned down the scholarship to study law at the National University of Singapore (NUS).
-Tan served his national service as a member of Pioneer, the MINDEF magazine, after injuring himself during basic military training.
 While in university, Tan represented NUS as a debater in international competitions and televised debates in Singapore.
 He later completed a second, joint-honours degree in computer science and psychology from the Open University in 2004, while working as a lawyer.